payette1996/codelp/README.md

         "user": {
             "email" : "payette1996@gmail.com",
             "password" : "123"
-        }
+        },
         "thread": {
             "id" : 1
-        }
+        },
         "new: {
             "title" : "New Title",
-            "description" : "new description",
+            "description" : "new description"
         }
     }